 The Aronia in your own garden - anyone can do that.
 Aronia is also ornamental as a potted plant for the balcony or terrace.
 The plant is quite undemanding as far as the soil is concerned.
 It does not like too loamy or sandy soils.
 The more sunshine, the more fructose can be formed in the fruits.

-Through breeding, crossing and selection, various varieties have been developed from the wild varieties of black fruited aronia (Aronia melanocarpa), plum-leaved aronia (Aronia prunifolia) and felty aronia (Aronia arbutifolia) for gardening and fruit growing.
+Through breeding, crossing and selection, various Aronia varieties have been developed from the wild varieties of black fruited aronia (Aronia melanocarpa), plum-leaved aronia (Aronia prunifolia) and felty aronia (Aronia arbutifolia) for gardening and fruit growing.
 With their strong green leaves and well-branched shoots, the wild Aronia varieties do not grow as high as some cultivated varieties.

 The cultivar "Aronia Nero", for example, is equally important for both domestic cultivation and agricultural use.
 It forms larger corymb clusters and reaches a fruit weight of 1.0 to 1.5 g per berry at a height of up to 2.5 metres.